lalamiko7/mrbindtbot/readme.md

 5. Start the bot with `npm start`

 ## Support
 If you find a bug please feel free to create a [new issue](https://github.com/lalamiko7/mrbindtbot/issues) on GitHub.

-For help and support feel free to email me on [mail@leanderbindt.dev](mailto:mail@leanderbindt.dev).
-If you do please state the project name and version in the email.

 ## Copyright
 This project falls under the MIT license.
 For more information visit [choosealicense.com](https://choosealicense.com/licenses/mit/).